MadhavBahl/OOPS/reviseC/README.md

   * [Head First C](https://www.amazon.in/Head-First-C-David-Griffiths/dp/9350236923/ref=as_sl_pc_tf_til?tag=thecrazprog-21&linkCode=w00&linkId=RUUWS5S4GYEUTYL5&creativeASIN=9350236923)

 ## NOTE*
-Even though all answers are given, <b>try slving the problems by yourself</b>, even before looking at the answer.
+Even though all answers are given, <b>try solving the problems by yourself</b>, even before looking at the answer.

 ## Confident On Your Skiils?
 Test Them
 Try out some good problems.
 Do them yourself, if you get stuck somewhere, the answers are always there.